molmedo3/cse15l-lab-reports/lab-report-4-week-8.md

 ![image](labReport4Images\snippet1ReviewedTestResult.png)

-The error displayed above shows that the expected output did not match my actual output.
+The error displayed above shows that the expected output did not match the actual output.

 ## Snippet 2 Results